Nettenchelys inion

 Nettenchelys inion is an eel in the family Nettastomatidae (duckbill/witch eels).
 It was described by David G. Smith and James Erwin Böhlke in 1981.
-It is a marine, deep water-dwelling eel which is known from a single specimen discovered in Florida, USA, in the western central Atlantic Ocean.
+It is a marine, deep water-dwelling eel which is known from a single specimen discovered near North Bimini Marine Protected Area in 1964.
 It is known to dwell at a depth range of 458 to 531 m.
 Males can reach a total length of 42.3 cm.

 The species epithet "inion" means "back of head" in Greek, and is treated as a noun in apposition.
 It refers to the location of the posterior nostril.